 Yes.
 The Sub-Fund considers PAI on sustainability factors.
 Subject to data availability, the Investment Manager and Co-Sub-Investment Managers, with subject matter support from the Sustainable Investment team, are responsible for assessing and monitoring the above PAI indicators for all in-scope assets on an ongoing basis using an internally developed monitoring system, third-party data, company issued data and public information.
 The specific PAI indicators that are taken into consideration for the Sub-Fund, both at an overall portfolio level and in relation to the DNSH assessment for sustainable investment, are subject to data availability.
-The Investment Manager and Co-Sub-Investment Managers monitor data availability on an ongoing basis with the aim to improve both data quality and availability.
+The Investment Manager and Co-Sub-Investment Managers monitor data availability.